K. N. Chandrasekharan Pillai: Career

-Mr. Pillai is, a part-time member of the Law Commission of India, member of the syndicate of Cochin University of Science and Technology representing the University Grants Commission, editor of the Journal Section of Supreme Court Cases, Lucknow.
-He is also the editor of the Journal of the Indian Law Institute, New Delhi and is a member of the editorial boards of the Cochin University Law Review, Academy Law Review, Kerala Bar Council News, and Bangalore Law Journal.
-He is also the member of the academic council of National University of Advanced Legal Studies.
+Pillai was a part-time member of the Law Commission of India, member of the syndicate of Cochin University of Science and Technology representing the University Grants Commission, editor of the Journal Section of Supreme Court Cases, Lucknow.
+He was also the editor of the Journal of the Indian Law Institute, New Delhi and was a member of the editorial boards of the Cochin University Law Review, Academy Law Review, Kerala Bar Council News, and Bangalore Law Journal.
+He was also the member of the academic council of National University of Advanced Legal Studies.

-Pillai is the author of several books.
+Pillai was the author of several books.

-Dr.Pillai was the Director, Indian Law Institute and thereafter he was Director, National Judicial academy National Judicial Academy, India at Bhopal.
-He reviews the RV Kelkar Criminal Procedue and Lectures on Criminal Procedure periodically.
-He loves his students and gives the opportunity to his students ti assist him in reviewing the books.
-Latest, he took assistance of his student Mr.K.Pattabhi Rama rao, Assistant Director (Law), S.V.P.National Police Academy to review his Lectures on Criminal Procedure.
-At present he is residing in Kochi.
+Pillai was the Director, Indian Law Institute and thereafter he was Director, National Judicial academy National Judicial Academy, India at Bhopal.
+He reviewed the RV Kelkar Criminal Procedure and Lectures on Criminal Procedure periodically.
+He loved his students and gave the opportunity to his students to assist him in reviewing the books.
+He had his student, the assistant director (Law), S.V.P.
+National Police Academy, Mr. K. Pattabhi Rama Rao's assistance in reviewing his Lectures on Criminal Procedure.
+Until his death, he resided in Kochi.

+Personal life and death

+Pillai lived in Thrikkakara, Cochin.
+He died on 17 January 2025, at the age of 81.